AgeOfLearning/aofl/aofl-js-packages/store/README.md

 ```

 ##### mutations
 mutations must include an `init()` method.
 This function is invoked when SDO is added to store using `addState(SDO, [payload])` and sets the inital state of the sub-state.
+In addition to initializing the state object, the data returned from `init()` is used to automatically generate setter mutations for all the properties of the sub state.

 When a mutation function is invoked; the sub-state pertaining to the mutation's namespace is passed to the mutation function.
 This means, a mutation function can only modify the sub-state it's attached to.